Wendie Malick: Later career and Hot in Cleveland

 In April 2011, Malick became the celebrity spokesperson for Budget Rent a Car in a series of online and television ads.
-Malick starred in the 2013 Hallmark original movie After All These Years based on the book by best-selling author Susan Isaccs.
+Malick starred in the 2013 Hallmark original film After All These Years based on the book by best-selling author Susan Isaacs.

 After Hot in Cleveland, Malick landed the role in the CBS action comedy-drama series Rush Hour, based on the film franchise of the same name.
 The series was cancelled after one season.
 Malick later joined the cast of Fox drama series Pitch in a recurring role as Maxine Armstrong.
 In 2016 she appeared as Sebastian Lund's (Rob Kerkovich) mother, Sylvia in the fourth episode of NCIS: New Orleans.
 From 2016 to 2021, she had a recurring role of lead character' mother in the ABC comedy series, American Housewife.
 Malick also appeared on Mom, Grace and Frankie, This Is Us, Modern Family, and Physical.

-From 2014 to 2020, Malick had a recurring voice role playing the titular character's mother on the Netflix animated series BoJack Horseman.
+From 2014 to 2020, Malick had a recurring voice role playing the titular character's mother Beatrice in the Netflix animated series BoJack Horseman.
 In 2018, she received Annie Awards nomination for her voice acting.
 From 2018 to 2020, she also had a recurring role as rancher Lisa Neumann on Netflix comedy series The Ranch.
-In 2020, she was cast as the voice of Edalyn Clawthorne on The Owl House.
+In 2020, she was cast as the voice of Eda Clawthorne on The Owl House.

 Malick played Shailene Woodley's character mother in the 2019 romantic drama film Endings, Beginnings, and title role in the 2020 Lifetime thriller Deranged Granny.
 In 2022, she set to appear in a multiple features, include Mack & Rita starring Diane Keaton, A Little White Lie, The Re-Education of Molly Singer, and the leading role in the musical drama Mother of All Shows.

 Personal life

 Malick has been married twice: from 1982 to 1989 to actor and screenwriter Mitch Glazer, and since 1995 to Richard Erickson.
-The couple lives in Topanga, California in the Santa Monica Mountains where they have three dogs, two horses, and a cat.
+They live in Topanga, California, in the Santa Monica Mountains.
 Malick is a pescetarian.
 She donates to Democratic political candidates, organizations, and causes.